News🌟 Join our growing family of happy learners for the 2026 school year!

 At ReLURN, we don't just teach the steps; we teach the "Trigger."
 Our AI tutor identifies when a student is stuck and provides a Socratic hint: "I see two different scenarios here.
 Could we use a Gap and Difference model to find the change?"

-By practicing with varied, non-routine problems, students build the confidence to tackle the infamous PSLE "curveball" questions.
+By practising with varied, non-routine problems, students build the confidence to tackle the infamous PSLE "curveball" questions.

 Questions?